Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 There is a hero section that has eaten the web.
 You know it.
 Open any v0.dev share link, any Lovable export, any Bolt.new starter, any "AI SaaS template" on GitHub from the last eighteen months, and you will see it again.
 It is so common that I can describe it without looking:

 This article is the antidote.
 Twenty-one alternative hero compositions, each with a name, a structural breakdown, code, and a usage rule.
 None of them use the centered-pill-gradient-button-row formation.
-Most of them are not new — designers have been using them for decades, in print, in editorial, in software, in product packaging.
+Most of them are not new — designers have used them for decades, in print, in editorial, in software, in product packaging.
 They have just been forgotten by a generation of frontend tooling that learned design from a corpus of identical Tailwind starters.

 Read it as a catalog.
 Pick the composition that matches your audience.
 Build with it.
 The point is not to be clever — the point is that there are at least twenty-one ways to start a page and your generator only knows one of them.